There are ways to boost the energy (calories) and protein in everyday foods to help with weight loss due to cancer or its treatment.

 - Make sauces with milk instead of water, or fortified milk instead of standard milk.

-- Stir a tablespoon of cream into canned soups.
+- Stir a tablespoon of cream or full fat yogurt into canned soups.

 - Mix grated cheese or cream with mashed potato.